proxmox/ceph/ceph/src/seastar/doc/tutorial.md

 To achieve this per-thread allocation, Seastar redefines the C library functions `malloc()`, `free()`, and their numerous relatives --- `calloc()`, `realloc()`, `posix_memalign()`, `memalign()`, `malloc_usable_size()`, and `malloc_trim()`.
 It also redefines the C++ memory allocation functions, `operator new`, `operator delete`,  and all their variants (including array versions, the C++14 delete taking a size, and the C++17 variants taking required alignment).

-It is important to remember that Seastar's different threads *can* see memory allocated by other threads, but they are nontheless strongly discouraged from actually doing this.
+It is important to remember that Seastar's different threads *can* see memory allocated by other threads, but they are nonetheless strongly discouraged from actually doing this.
 Sharing data objects between threads on modern multi-core machines results in stiff performance penalties from locks, memory barriers, and cache-line bouncing.
 Rather, Seastar encourages applications to avoid sharing objects between threads when possible (by *sharding* --- each thread owns a subset of the objects), and when threads do need to interact they do so with explicit message passing, with `submit_to()`, as we shall see later.

 ## Foreign pointers
 An object allocated on one thread will be owned by this thread, and eventually should be freed by the same thread.
 Freeing memory on the *wrong* thread is strongly discouraged, but is currently supported (albeit slowly) to support library code beyond Seastar's control.
 For example, `std::exception_ptr` allocates memory; So if we invoke an asynchronous operation on a remote thread and this operation returns an exception, when we free the returned `std::exception_ptr` this will happen on the "wrong" core.
 So Seastar allows it, but inefficiently.